Mercer Mayer: Life and career

 The book There's a Nightmare in My Closet drew on Mayer's childhood fears of monsters in his room at night.
-Critics compared the book unfavorably to Maurice Sendak's Where the Wild Things Are (ironically Sendak himself found no such comparison and enjoyed Nightmare; having been a friend of Mayer's), but children and their parents loved the story and it became very popular, with at least 14 editions being released since its publication in 1968, and was featured on Reading Rainbow.
-An animated special was made, which faithfully followed the book and added two small sections where the boy is playing outdoors at sunset and reflects how the monster will soon come, as well as arranging his planes and toy soldiers around the closet to form a "defense force".
-The inner monologue of the boy was voiced by Michael J. Fox.
-The titular nightmare monster also starred in a music video for Alice Cooper's "Welcome to my Nightmare".
+Critics initially compared the book unfavorably to Maurice Sendak's Where the Wild Things Are (ironically, Sendak himself found no such comparison and enjoyed Nightmare; having been a friend of Mayer's), but children and their parents loved the story and it became very popular, with at least 14 editions being released since its publication in 1968.

 Mayer joined Golden Publishing, the creators of Little Golden Books, in 1976.
 Through them he has sold his "Little Critter" and "Little Monster" series, which are popular with beginning readers.

 In 1978, Mayer divorced Marianna.
 The following year, he married his second wife, Jo.
 The couple had three children: two sons, Len and Arden as well as a daughter named Jessie.
 Mayer and his third wife Gina, had two sons of their own (Ben and Zebulon).
 He currently lives in Roxbury, Connecticut.
 Gina collaborated with him on many of his books since the early 1990s.
-Gina died November 27, 2017, at age 51 due to illness.
+Gina died on November 27, 2017, at age 51 due to illness.